RiverLikesMath/academic-starter-blog/content/post/interview-with-a-contractor/index.md

 **Martin:** That's right!

-**River:** Is there any other ways that you use math while doing repairs?
+**River:** Are there any other ways that you use math while doing repairs?

 **Martin:** As a matter of fact, the shed that I'm building right now, I had to square it up to make sure it's exactly 12 feet by 12 feet.
 I ran string lines going in both directions and I used the Pythagorean Theorem (a² + b² = c² ).